ntblab/neuropipe-support/doc/tutorial/tutorial.rst

    ~/ppa-hunt/subjects/0608101_conatt02

-Click "Select 4D data" and select the file *data/nifti/localizer01.nii.gz*.
-Set "Output directory" to *analysis/firstlevel/localizer_hrf*.
-FEAT should have detected "Total volumes" as 244, but it may have mis-detected "TR (s)" as 3.0; if so, change that to 1.5.
-Because *protocol.txt* indicated there were 6s of disdaqs (volumes of data at the start of the run that are discarded because the scanner needs a few seconds to settle down), and TR length is 1.5s, set "Delete volumes" to 4.
-Set "High pass filter cutoff (s)" to 128.
+Click "Select 4D data" and select the file *data/nifti/localizer01.nii.gz*; FEAT will analyze this data.
+Set "Output directory" to *analysis/firstlevel/localizer_hrf*; FEAT will put the results of its analysis in this folder, but with ".feat" appended, or "+.feat" appended if this is the second analysis with this name that you've run.
+FEAT should have detected "Total volumes" as 244, but it may have mis-detected "TR (s)" as 3.0; if so, change that to 1.5, because this experiment had a TR length of 1.5 seconds.
+Because *protocol.txt* indicated there were 6 seconds of disdaqs (volumes of data at the start of the run that are discarded because the scanner needs a few seconds to settle down), and TR length is 1.5s, set "Delete volumes" to 4.
+Set "High pass filter cutoff (s)" to 128 to remove slow drifts from your signal.

 .. image:: http://github.com/ntblab/neuropipe-support/raw/master/doc/tutorial/feat-data.png